 Currently the notification of termination is usually made by registered letter or directly at the insurance representative.
 If the contract is concluded online, usually the consumer can also contact the insurer online for the cancellation.

-As of June 1, 2023 at the latest, the consumer will be able to terminate the insurance contract online, thanks to a "cancellation button", whether or not the contract was initially concluded electronically.
+As of June 1, 2023, the consumer will be able to terminate the insurance contract online, thanks to a "three-click rule", whether or not the contract was initially concluded electronically.
 For further information read our article on "Electronic termination of contracts".

 Good to know